olcf/olcf-user-docs/systems/andes_user_guide.rst

 ******

 .. note::
-    We are pleased to announce a new pre/post processing and data analysis cluster, ``Andes``.
-Andes will soon be available for access and will replace Rhea in January, 2021.
+    We are pleased to announce the availability of a new pre/post processing and data analysis cluster, ``Andes``.
+Andes is available to all users with current Rhea access.
+Rhea will be decommissioned on January 15, 2021.
 Please note the following:

+    -  **Rhea Decommission:** Rhea will be decommissioned on January 15, 2021.
+Rhea users should begin migrating to Andes now to reduce possible impact to workflows.
-    -  **Access and Allocations:** Projects with allocations on Rhea will automatically be given access to Andes.
+    -  **Access and Allocations:** Projects with allocations on Rhea have automatically been given access to Andes.
 Allocations will start fresh on Andes and in most cases will be the same node-hour allocation awarded on Rhea.
-    -  **Timeline:** Access to Andes and Rhea will overlap for approximately one month to allow a transition period.
-During this overlap, all current Rhea users will have access to both systems.
+    -  **Timeline:** Access to Andes and Rhea will overlap undil January 15, 2021.
+During this overlap users will have access to both systems to facilitate workflow migration.
     -  **High Memory GPU nodes:** Rhea’s high memory GPU nodes will be moved from Rhea to Andes.
-This will be accomplished by moving half of the nodes (5) onto Andes initially.
-The remaining GPU nodes (4) will then be move onto Andes during the second week of the transition period.
+(5) high memory GPU nodes have been moved to Andes and are available through the ``gpu`` partition.
+The remaining (4) nodes will be migrated on Dec 15.
-    -  **Filesystems:** Andes will mount the same center-wide GPFS and NFS filesystems as Rhea.
+    -  **Filesystems:** Andes mounts the same center-wide GPFS and NFS filesystems as Rhea.
-    -  **Batch System:** Andes will use the Slurm as is used on Rhea.
+    -  **Batch System:** Andes utilizes Slurm as does Rhea.
 Batch scripts in use on Rhea should also run on Andes.
 Batch policies will also remain the same.
     -  **Recompile:** Due to the changes in hardware, OS, and software, rebuilds prior to running on Andes is strongly suggested.
     -  **Default Version Changes:** All software provided in /sw has been rebuilt.
 In many cases, default versions have been updated.
     -  **Hardware:** The following table lists several notable hardware differences between Andes and Rhea.